 The Bio Electric Hybrid Aircraft – ‘BEHA’

-Combining latest technologies with innovation, BEHA’s unique design will revolutionise urban flying through the considerable reduction in noise and emissions pollution, whilst also reducing operational costs.
-Faradair® has been developing an aircraft specifically designed to increased regional flight opportunity.
+Combining latest technologies with innovation, BEHA’s unique design will revolutionise urban flying through the considerable reduction in noise, emissions pollution and operational costs.
+Faradair® has been developing an aircraft specifically designed to increased regional flight opportunity since 2014.

 BEHA’s design patented ‘Triple-Box Wing’ configuration generates high lift and exceptional short take off and landing capability combined with an all carbon-composite airframe and a range of advanced safety features that will allow the aircraft to operate in and out of small airfields and landing strips in the urban environment.

-Whilst the aircraft was initially designed for regional flight operations, it’s flight characteristics and capabilities are now opening new market opportunities and mission options, both manned and unmanned.
+Whilst the aircraft was initially designed for regional flight operations, it’s flight characteristics and capabilities are now opening new market opportunities and mission options, both manned and unmanned, civil and military.